Online Decision Making for Trading Wind Energy: Case study

 \subsection{Data and experimental setup}

-This case study uses historical data compiled by the Danish TSO, Energinet.dk, since it includes market prices and several wind power forecasts that can be leveraged as quality features.
+This case study is based on historical data compiled by the Danish TSO, Energinet.dk, since it includes market prices and several wind power forecasts that can be employed as input features.
 We collect the true and day-ahead forecast issued by Energinet for the on- and offshore wind power production of both DK1 and DK2 Danish bidding zones together with the day-ahead and regulation prices of DK1 for the period 01/07/2015 to 06/04/2021 (mm/dd/yyyy).
 The day-ahead spot and regulation prices are mapped into hourly penalties through equations~\eqref{eq:psi_pls} and \eqref{eq:psi_min} and some small negative values, obtained due to rounding errors, are filtered out.

-The raw wind power forecast series are also processed to be used in our case study.
-Given that the installed capacity of the four wind categories shown in Table~\ref{table:wind_capacity} evolves differently over the dataset, we independently normalize each series to lie between 0 and 100 MW, a figure that can easily represent the capacity of a standard power plant.
+The raw wind power forecast series are also processed to suit our needs.
+Given that the installed capacity of the four wind categories shown in Table~\ref{table:wind_capacity} varies differently over the dataset, we independently normalize each series to lie between 0 and 100 MW, a figure that can easily represent the capacity of a large wind farm.
 According to the Danish TSO, the raw wind power forecasts are issued between 12 to 36 hours ahead, although the exact time is difficult to know because no timestamp is provided.
 To overcome this issue, we use a standard ordinary least square regression model to produce enhanced forecasts with an accuracy comparable to an hour-ahead forecast and, therefore, suitable for our case study.
 We feed each raw wind power forecast into an independent linear regression model together with the last three lags of the true historical wind realization of the pertaining series.
 Finally, we use the first 6 months of our dataset to independently train each of the four predictive models, one per column of Table~\ref{table:wind_capacity}.